 Before I start sharing with you, I do want to mention how important it is to do your research when volunteering in Africa.
-While it is home to some of the kindest hearts, it is also home to a fair few corrupt ones.
-Volunteers in Africa beware on Facebook is a great place to help rule out the bad.
+Volunteering your time is an incredibly selfless thing to do, so it is important that you research correctly to ensure your time is not contributing to the canned hunting trade or something similar.
+I recommend visiting Volunteers in Africa beware on Facebook when researching where to volunteer with animals in Africa.

 C.A.R.E – The Centre for Animal Rehabilitation and Education

 The place I spent two life-changing weeks at the beginning of this year; primarily a Chacma baboon rehabilitation centre, this place will steal your heart.
 Based in Phalaborwa, South Africa, the centre surroundings were everything I dreamed Africa looked like and more.
 The wonderful people who run this centre not only tirelessly rehabilitating baboons 365 days a year they are also going above and beyond to raise a positive profile for the mischievous creatures to the people of South Africa.

 Carnivores, primates, reptiles and ungulates, Lilongwe helps and rehabilitates them all.
 Based in Malawi, Lilongwe works with the Born Free foundation and relies on the help of volunteers to help keep the centre running.

 While this centre is particularly expensive to volunteer at I have heard nothing but incredible things and it is on my list of places to go.